LuciKritZ/nexus-llm/README.md

 ```

 **Client Configuration:**
 Because `nexus-llm` enforces standard OpenAI-compatible API authentication, you must configure your frontend clients (Continue, RooCode, Open WebUI) to pass the `PROXY_PASSWORD` as the API Key.
 The client will automatically send it as an `Authorization: Bearer <PROXY_PASSWORD>` header.
-If the password is omitted from the `.env` file, the proxy operates openly.
+For security reasons, the proxy will refuse to start if the password is omitted from the `.env` file.

 **Platforms & Key Management:**
 Routing relies entirely on `models.json` for model capabilities, endpoints, and API authentication.